USC vs. Cal NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- USC's games this season have gone over 52.5 points five of nine times.
+- USC and its opponents have gone over the current 52.5-point total in five of nine games this season.

-- The two teams combine to average 52.5 points per game, an amount equal to the total in this contest.
+- The combined points per game average of the two teams, 52.5, is equal to Saturday's over/under.

-- These two squads combine to surrender 51.1 points per game, 1.4 fewer than this contest's over/under.

-- Trojans games this season feature an average total of 57.5 points, a number five points higher than Saturday's over/under.
+- Trojans games this season feature an average total of 57.5 points, a number 5.0 points higher than Saturday's over/under.

 - The 49.9 PPG average total in Golden Bears games this season is 2.6 points fewer than this game's over/under.